dlesbre/cephalopode/README.md

 ## Dependencies

-### Bifröst

 The Bifröst compiler is written in Haskell.
-It requires:
-- The Haskell platform
+It requires the Haskell platform
-- bnfc ("The BNF Converter", on Ubuntu: `apt install bnfc`)
-### Cephalopode

 Building and running Cephalopode requires [Voss II](https://github.com/TeamVoss/VossII), which can be downloaded and installed from the linked repository.